Mareliusmoen/varberg-games/README.md

 **Social media verification (facebook, Google...)** <br>
 In future releases I would like to add that you can sign up to the site with google, facebook or similar account.

+**Activate and setup email confirmation** <br>
+Add email confirmation when user signs up for the site, to make sure the user is a real person.

 **Add email notifications** <br>
 Add email notifications for new messeges, users joining your events, users show interest in your product for sale.

 **Add contact seller functionality** <br>
  Add a 'Contact Seller' button on product listings.
 This will redirect users to a pre-filled new message form, making communication between buyers and sellers quicker and easier.

+**Add on-site notification system** <br>
+Add a notification system for new messeges, users joining your events, users show interest in your product for sale.

+**Design and make a logo in Adobe Illustrator** <br>
+Make a logo in Adobe Illustrator that reflects the brand identity of the site.

+**Make the homepage for logged in users** <br>
+Make the homepage for logged in users more appealing and attractive, and add functionality like lists of joined events, your products for sale, new messages, etc.
 ---

 ## Design
+The site's design features a calming blue color scheme, accented with playful hues of orange and red.
+The background imagery showcases the coastal city of Varberg, enhancing the visual appeal.
+The layout and responsiveness of the site are based on Bootstrap framework
 ### Color Scheme

 The colorscheme was taken from the color-design book Papier Tigre Color Inspiration volume 2, it was chosen for its calm blue colors with the playful orange and red complimenting-colors.